They differ from all

 and their relatives

-in Australia saw big black and white songbirds, called them magpies and
+Australia saw big black and white songbirds, called them

 Guinea